 As a top tip, illegitimate pieces may have false replicated documents.
 You can distinguish this by taking a closer look at the document’s contents, spelling and grammar, as well as the quality of the document's printing.
 This should all give you a feel as to whether it is genuine or not.
-At Browns, we ensure all our diamond jewellery has a certificate of authenticity if requested or if its value is over £4,000, no matter whether it is an engagement ring, dress, piece or anything else.
+At Browns, we ensure our diamond jewellery has a certificate of authenticity (please note that each diamond in the piece must have a carat weight of 0.15ct or higher to require certificate) or if its value is over £4,000, no matter whether it is an engagement ring, dress, piece or anything else.

 2) Can you return it?

 Purchasing diamond jewellery with the confidence that you can return it is extremely important.
 If the seller offers no option to return the jewellery, this is often an instant giveaway that the piece is fake.

 The majority of jewellery bought online comes with a returns policy of at least 14 days as a legal requirement.
 Here at Brown’s, on the rare occasion where your item is not quite right for you, we make the returns process as simple as possible.
 If your purchase is returned to us within 30 days of placing the order, we will offer you a full refund or exchange.
 This is subject to the requirement that the jewellery is in its original condition, with all its documentation intact.

 3) Look for a hallmark